Nationals Park: 2013 season

 Team owner Theodore N. Lerner approached D.C.
 Mayor Vincent Gray and other city officials in mid-July 2013 and asked if the city would pay to have a retractable roof built over Nationals Park.
 After seeing sketches, Gray rejected the proposal at the same meeting.
 No cost analyses were done before the meeting, although team architects speculated it would cost $300 million.
 City officials noted that the stadium was not designed for a roof.

 2014 season

+On April 22, 2014, the Saint Louis Cardinals slugger, Albert Pujols, hit his 500th career home run off National's pitcher Taylor Jordan.
 The Nationals made the playoffs for the second time since arriving in Washington.
 Nationals Park hosted Games 1 and 2 of the 2014 National League Division Series.
 The Nationals lost the series to the San Francisco Giants, three games to one.

 2015 NHL Winter Classic

 On January 1, 2015, Nationals Park hosted the 2015 NHL Winter Classic before a crowd of 42,832 spectators.
 The Washington Capitals defeated the Chicago Blackhawks, 3–2, after former Blackhawk Troy Brouwer scored the go-ahead goal with 13 seconds remaining in regulation play.
 This made the Capitals only the second home team to win a Winter Classic and the first to win two Winter Classics, having won in Pittsburgh in 2011.